ssumday24/Parkingtimesaver/docs/source/usage.rst

 ============

 **Selecting Your Spot**
-  Log in to the Parktimesaver platform, choose your desired date, time, and location to see available parking spots.
+  Log in to the Parkingtimesaver platform, choose your desired date, time, and location to see available parking spots.

 **Booking**
   Once you find a suitable spot, you can book it instantly with just a few clicks.